Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment 1: Locate Emergency Shelters

-Disasters such as hurricanes and floods continue to endanger millions of lives.
+\textbf{Problem Formulation.} Disasters such as hurricanes and floods continue to endanger millions of lives.
 Shelters are safe zones that protect residents from possible damage, and evacuation routes are the paths from resident zones toward shelter areas.
 To enable the timely evacuation of resident zones, picking a set of \textit{shelter locations} with sufficient routing from resident areas should be considered.
-Given the unpredictability and chaos during natural disasters, it is crucial to guarantee multiple paths rather than a single path from residential areas to shelters.
+Given the unpredictability of chaos during natural disasters, it is crucial to guarantee multiple paths rather than one path from residential areas to shelters.
 This ensures that even if one route is obstructed, residents have alternative paths to safety areas.

-Given a map $G = (V, E)$ where nodes in $V = \{v_1,\dots,v_N\}$ represents $N$ areas and $e = (v_i,v_j) \in E$ indicates a road from $v_i$ to $v_j$. $ N$ and $M$ denote the number of nodes and edges correspondingly.
-Given a subset of nodes $R =\{v_{r_1},\dots, v_{r_k} \} \subseteq V$ indicates the \textit{residential areas}, the task is to choose at most $m$ nodes as shelters from the rest nodes, such that the number of routes that can reach a shelter from each residential area is maximized.
-Fig.~\ref{fig:shelter} gives an example with $m=4$ shelters and there are many roads connecting the resident area to those shelters.
+Given a map $G = (V, E)$ where nodes in $V = \{v_1,\dots,v_N\}$ represent $N$ areas and an edge $e = (v_i,v_j) \in E$ indicates a road from $v_i$ to $v_j$, $N$ and $M$ denote the number of nodes and edges, respectively.
+Given a subset of nodes $R =\{v_{r_1},\dots, v_{r_k} \} \subseteq V$ indicates the \textit{residential areas}, the task is to choose at most $m$ nodes as shelters from the rest of the nodes, such that the number of routes that can reach a shelter from each residential area is maximized.
+Fig.~\ref{fig:shelter} gives an example with $m=4$ shelters and there are sufficiently many roads connecting the resident area to those shelters.

 Current methods~\cite{bayram2018shelter,amideo2019optimising} considered finding shelter locations that have at least one single path from a residential area.
 However, those proposed methods cannot be generalized to solve the problem that requires sufficient alternative routes from residential area to shelters, primarily because counting the number of paths is intractable.
 This complexity makes it difficult to solve large-scale problems of this type.